Triellis/Enchanted-Oasis/docs/README.md

 -   Admin, Student, and Faculty Authorization.
 -   Admin should be able to add/update/delete courses, faculties, and students.
--   House points tracking system, (idk)
+-   House points tracking system,
 -   Announcements to students and faculties.

 ## Student Features